olegantonyan/mpz/README.md

 * win-x86_64-qt6 - x86 64-bit build (recommended)
 * win-arm64-qt6 - native ARM 64-bit build
 * win-legacy-qt5 - legacy version for x86 32-bit systems (Windows below 10)

-win-x86_64 build should also work on ARM64 systems thanks to Windows' emulation layer, but the performance may suffer.
-Use win-arm64 if you have an ARM64 Windows PC.

 To uninstall, use the "Uninstall mpz" Start Menu shortcut or Control Panel.
 Settings → Apps may not work on Windows 11 ([a known Qt Installer Framework bug](https://bugreports.qt.io/projects/QTIFW/issues/QTIFW-3336)).